 • Live receptionist: Add Ruby to your Grasshopper account and have professional phone operators answer all your incoming calls.

-• True Solo: $18 for one user, one phone number, and a single extension
+• True Solo: $14 per month for a single user

 ooma logo